 Establishing an understanding between two parties saves both from a lot of unnecessary bullsh*t down the line.
-It can be uncomfortable or a little premature to try and define a business or personal relationship as and when it has just gotten off to a start, but it really is best in the long run for everyone involved.
+It can be uncomfortable or a little premature to try and define a business or personal relationship when it has just gotten off to a start, but it really is best in the long run for everyone involved.
 When you take the emotional discomfort out of the picture, it makes perfect sense.
 For example, would you make a payment to an event planner for your company or private event without ever meeting with them and talking about what type of event you want to host and whether or not they can actually pull it off?

 I didn’t think so.

 If you’re smart you would research their work, have a meeting, discuss the plan, feel each other out, make a decision on whether or not you want to work with that particular planner, sign a contract then make a payment.